Sagging skin is the major aesthetic concern for my patients over age 50. Let’s look at what causes sagging skin and what you can do to treat it.

 Growth factors turn on stem cells to grow into specific tissue types.
 They naturally become depleted with age.
 Current studies prove they increase dermal collagen.

 Peptides or amino acids increase cells in the skin to produce more collagen.
-In particular, The Cleveland Clinic writes about copper peptides: “Studies have shown that copper peptide promotes collagen and elastin production, acts as an antioxidant, and promotes production of glycosaminoglycans (think hyaluronic acid, as an example).
+In particular, The Cleveland Clinic writes about copper peptides: “Studies have shown that copper peptide promotes collagen and elastin production, acts as an antioxidant, and promotes the production of glycosaminoglycans (think hyaluronic acid, as an example).
 The substance helps to firm, smooth, and soften skin, doing it in less time than most other anti-aging skin care products.”

 Non-invasive (non-surgical) skin tightening interventions